adamci/guides/gmail-transfer-guide-mac.md

 You can close the terminal once it's done restoring.
 The last step is entirely in the browser!

+As a cleanup step, don't forget to delete, `gyb-1.0-macos.tar.xz` and `gyb`, both located in your downloads folder.
+They are no longer needed.

 ## 4. Set up forwarding
 > Note: this last step is optional in the case that `old.email@gmail.com` continues
 > to receive emails.